Understanding your customers and their journey is key to growing a successful e-commerce business.

 While GA4 provides powerful user-centric analysis, it can fall short when it comes to analyzing user sessions in the context of churn or retention.
 GA4 primarily focuses on user interactions during individual sessions on your website, which may not give a complete picture of user retention over time.

-If you’re looking to conduct an in-depth cohort analysis, lifetime value (LTV) analysis, or retention analysis, you need to supplement GA4 with a dedicated tool like Lebesgue: Marketing & LTV, designed for comprehensive retention and LTV analysis.
+If you’re looking to conduct an in-depth cohort analysis, lifetime value (LTV) analysis, or retention analysis, you need to supplement GA4 with a dedicated tool like Lebesgue: Marketing & LTV, which is designed for comprehensive retention and LTV analysis.

-Some familiar features from Universal Analytics are not present in GA4.
 For instance, the ‘bounce rate’ metric, which many marketers heavily relied on, is replaced in GA4 with ‘Engaged Sessions’ – a new way of understanding website engagement.

-Also, historical data doesn’t automatically migrate from Universal Analytics to GA4, which means GA4 starts collecting data anew from the time of setup
+Also, historical data doesn’t automatically migrate from Universal Analytics to GA4, which means GA4 starts collecting data anew from the time of setup.

 This might pose some initial challenges in trend analysis as you won’t have access to your historical data within the new platform.

-Limited Support and Resources
+Limited support and resources

 Given that GA4 is still relatively new, it has limited support and fewer resources available for troubleshooting than Universal Analytics.